sharhalakis/vdns/README.md

 as follows:

  * name: The name of the domain (string)
+ * reverse: Whether this is a reverse zone (boolean)
  * ttl: as in SOA (interval)
  * refresh: as in SOA (interval)
  * retry: as in SOA (interval)